 Trying to time the market, or going in and out of the stock market frequently.
 For one, a lot of stock growth happens in spurts.
 Perfectly timing these swings is nearly impossible.

-Consider this: While the S&P 500 is up nearly 10 percent this year, if you got cold feet during the cold months and withdrew money just for the month of February, you would have missed more than one-third of those gains: a full 3.72 percent.
-The rest of the year, monthly gains have been in the 1 to 2 percent range.
+Consider this: While the S&P 500 increased 19 percent last year, if you got cold feet during the cold months and withdrew money just for the month of February, you would have missed about 20 percent of those gains: a full 3.72 percent.
+The rest of the year, most monthly gains were in the 1 to 2 percent range.

 Another example?
 S&P 500 investors have enjoyed about 8 percent annual returns in recent decades, but we mostly owe those gains to a few really good days.
 According to an analysis by Charles Schwab, investors who missed the top 10 days of trading during a recent 20-year stretch would have seen their returns fall by almost half, to 4.5 percent.
 If they missed out on the top 20 days, the returns drop to just 2.1 percent.